Become a SAR Volunteer

 * indicates required

-• Applicants who pass the initial screening must attend one of the following two information sessions held at 63360 NW Britta St, Special Services Bldng #3 in Bend:
+• Applicants who pass the initial screening must attend one of the following two information sessions held at 63360 NW Britta St, Special Services Building #3 in Bend:

 • Applicants can choose which date to attend.

 • The academy is from the end of March through the beginning of May.
-A detailed schedule for the 2022 Academy is included below.
+A detailed schedule is outlined below.

-• Applicants must be available to attend all of these dates and times.
+• Applicants must be available to attend almost all of these dates and times.

 Application Process